mobingi/alm/docs/markdown/enterprise/doc-cli.md

 ```

 * `--token` - The access token to use in the command.
 By default, mobingi-cli will save your access token to the config file after login (see [login](#login) command).
 * `--url` - The base API url to use in the command.
-By default, this is set to 'https://api.mobingi.com'.
+By default, this is set to _https://api.mobingi.com_.
 You can use this flag if you are hosting your own backend.
 This is used by devs when testing the cli against the dev and test environments.
 * `--rurl` - The base registry url to use in the command.
 This is applicable to Mobingi Registry related commands.
-By default, this is set to 'https://registry.mobingi.com'.
+By default, this is set to _https://registry.mobingi.com_.
 This is used by devs when testing the cli against the dev and test environments.
 * `--apiver` - Specify the API version used in the current command.
 The default version is v3.
 The only other supported version is v2.
 * `--fmt, -f` - Output format of the command.
-Supported values are 'raw', and 'json'.
+Valid values are: _raw_, _json_.
 Not all commands support this flag.
 * `--out, -o` - Full path of the file to write the command output.
 Not all commands support this flag.
-* `--indent` - Padding/indentation (or the number of whitespaces to be added) when the output format used in 'json'.
+* `--indent` - Padding/indentation (or the number of whitespaces to be added) when the output format used is _json_.
 By default, this is set to 2.
 * `--timeout` - The timeout value (in seconds) for the command's http request (if applicable).
 By default, this is set to 120 seconds.
-* `--verbose` - When set to 'true', the command will print additional information during the command's execution.
+* `--verbose` - When set to true, the command will print additional information during the command's execution.
-* `--debug` - When set to 'true', the command will print a stack trace when error occurs during the command's execution.
+* `--debug` - When set to true, the command will print a stack trace when error occurs during the command's execution.

 ### command: login {#login}